lampepfl/progfun-wiki/ToolsSetup.md

 Verify that sbt is installed correctly: open the Command Prompt and type `sbt -h`, you should see a help message from sbt.
 If you have problems installing sbt, ask for help on the forums.

-## Installing eclipse and the Scala IDE
+## Installing Eclipse and the Scala IDE
-**NOTE**: The Scala IDE requires eclipse Indigo, version 3.7.2.
+**NOTE**: The Scala IDE requires Eclipse Indigo, version 3.7.2.
 Eclipse Juno, version 4.2, is **not** supported.

- - Download eclipse Indigo (3.7.2) for your operating system from [http://www.eclipse.org/downloads/packages/eclipse-classic-372/indigosr2](http://www.eclipse.org/downloads/packages/eclipse-classic-372/indigosr2)
+ - Download Eclipse Indigo (3.7.2) for your operating system from [http://www.eclipse.org/downloads/packages/eclipse-classic-372/indigosr2](http://www.eclipse.org/downloads/packages/eclipse-classic-372/indigosr2)
- - Start eclipse and chose from the menu "Help" - "Install New Software..."
+ - Start Eclipse and chose from the menu "Help" - "Install New Software..."
  - Copy the following URL into the "Work with:" textfield: `http://download.scala-ide.org/releases-210/milestone/site`
  - Press "Enter"
  - Select "Scala IDE for Eclipse" from the available items.
 The other two are optional.
  - Continue using "Next >" and install the Scala IDE.
-You will have to re-start eclipse afterwards.
+You will have to re-start Eclipse afterwards.

 ### Verify the Scala IDE installation
-To make sure you installed the Scala IDE correctly, create a small "Hello World" project in eclipse:
+To make sure you installed the Scala IDE correctly, create a small "Hello World" project in Eclipse:

  - Go to "File" - "New" - "Other..." and select "Scala Project" from the folder "Scala Wizards"
  - Chose a project name and select "Finish"
- - When you are asked to switch to the Scala perspective choose "Yes"
+ - If you are asked to switch to the Scala perspective choose "Yes"
  - Select "File" - "New" - "Scala Object" to create a new object
  - Enter `Hello` as the name for the object and put `greeter` as the package name above
  - Change the source code to the one given below \[1\]
  - Save the file and select "Run" - "Run" from the menu.
 Chose to run as "Scala Application"

+You should see a the hello world output in the Eclipse console.

 \[1\] Source code